okomaga/fountain-authors/README.md

 # Fountain Authors

-This project extracts and aggregates the number of articles per author from [Fountain Magazine Archives](https://fountainmagazine.com/archives).
+This project extracts and aggregates the number of articles per author from [Fountain Magazine](https://fountainmagazine.com/archives).
 The script scrapes multiple archive pages, extracts author names (with entries containing "Fountain" re-labeled as "Fountain Editors"), and then aggregates the results to show how many articles each author has contributed.

 ## How It Works